A list of common questions and answers about Portland Street Reponse.

 Where will the pilot operate and why just in that part of the city?

-The Portland Street Response pilot will operate in the Lents area.
-Lents was designated because it is not saturated with existing resources and services like that found in the downtown corridor, and the growth in the volume of calls is outpacing the growth of calls across the rest of the city.
+The first part of the pilot will operate in the Lents area.
+Lents was designated as the first pilot location because it is not supported with many existing resources and services; additionally, the volume of calls in Lents is outpacing the growth of calls across the rest of the city.

 Who will be on the team and how many teams will there be?

-Portland Street Response will start with one team of three that will include a Firefighter EMT, a Licensed Mental Health Therapist, and a Community Health Worker.
-They will work Monday through Friday 10am-6pm, and then a similar second team of three will be added six months later to cover the same area but respond at night and on the weekends.
+Portland Street Response is starting with one team of four that includes a Firefighter EMT, a Licensed Mental Health Crisis Therapist, and two Community Health Workers.
+They will work Monday through Friday 10 am-6 pm, and then a similar second team will be added six-months later to cover the same area but respond at night and on the weekends.